kchevall/AutoPullTest/README.md

 # AutoPullTest
-AutoPullRequest feature test using child again
+AutoPullRequest feature test using child again after some time